S-Abdelnabi/OoC-multi-modal-fc/training_and_evaluation/readme.md

 ### Training

 - Our training framwork assumes that we have the precomputed embeddings.
 You can find them in our collected dataset, or as done in the [preprocessing step](https://github.com/S-Abdelnabi/OoC-multi-modal-fc/tree/main/data_preprocessing)
+- We have two variants of the model: 1) using sentence embeddings, 2) using BERT+LSTM.

 #### [Using sentence embeddings](https://github.com/S-Abdelnabi/OoC-multi-modal-fc/tree/main/training/sent_emb)